leonorbt/miniRT/README.md

 3d normalized orientation vector for each x,y,z axis, ranging between -1 and 1 --> this gives us the direction where the camera is looking at

 fov (horizontal field of view) in degrees, ranging from 0 to 180 --> this gives us the angle of the camera (like fish-eye).
 If the angle is smaller (closer to 0), we are zooming in.
-If the angle is bigger (closer to 180), we are zooming out.s
+If the angle is bigger (closer to 180), we are zooming out.

 - There can be more than one camera, the same image can be viewed from multiple points of view